TollyH/AssEmbly/Documentation/Language.md

 ## Maths and Bitwise Operations

-AssEmbly supports ten different mathematical operations and five different bitwise operations (one being the random number generator).
-Each one operates **in-place**, meaning the first operand for the operation is also used as the destination for the resulting value to be stored to.
+Math and bitwise instructions operate **in-place** in AssEmbly, meaning the first operand for the operation is also used as the destination for the resulting value to be stored to.
 Destinations, and thus the first operand, must always be a **register**.

 Mathematical and bitwise operations are always done with 64-bits, therefore if an address (i.e. a label or pointer) is used as the second operand, 8 bytes will be read starting at that address for the operation in little endian encoding (see the "moving with memory" section above for more info on little endian).